hotosm/tracing-guides/_posts/guides/2016-08-11-kharkiv-english-id.md

 <h2 class="section-heading">Kharkiv, Ukraine</h2>

 <p>
 Help us map the infrastructure of Kharkiv.
 Using current high-resolution imagery, we will digitize roads, buildings, sidewalks, and crosswalks within the city – helping to further complete a free and open map dataset of Kharkiv.
-OpenStreetMap will be used as the platform to digitize, store, and share such critical data for usage by first responders, planners and geospatial enthusiasts.
+OpenStreetMap is used as the platform to digitize, store, and share such critical data for usage by first responders, planners and geospatial enthusiasts.
 </p>

 <p>